dhruvkm2402/Deep_Reinforcement_Learning_Multi_Robot_Payload_Transport/README.md

 ## Real World Code
 To be uploaded soon!

-If you find this research useful, kindly cite the paper
+If you find this research useful, please consider citing the paper
 ```
 @unknown{unknown,
 author = {Mehta, Dhruv and Joglekar, Ajinkya and Krovi, Venkat},